 I’ve received feedback and noticed the article has generated community discussion about HIV stigma.
-I believe it is important to explore factors related to HIV stigma, in particular ‘HIV exceptionalism’ and inadvertently how a minority of PLHIV possibly contribute to HIV stigma.
+I believe it is important to explore factors related to HIV stigma, in particular ‘HIV exceptionalism’ and inadvertently how a minority of people living with HIV possibly contribute to HIV stigma.

 Concerning the anecdote used, about the guy who claimed he’d been discriminated against because of his HIV status, this was an example only.
 He, the location, event and timing were all fictional to illustrate remarks I’ve heard made by poz men in social circumstances who have blamed their HIV status for difficulties.

-This doesn’t discount the fact there are some PLHIV doing it tough and HIV stigma doesn’t make their lives any easier, in fact it compounds their difficulties and makes things much worse.
+This doesn’t discount the fact there are some people living with HIV doing it tough and HIV stigma doesn’t make their lives any easier, in fact it compounds their difficulties and makes things much worse.